Army Rocket Force Command

-The Army Rocket Force Command (ARFC) is a command of the Pakistan Army tasked with controlling and operating conventional rockets and missiles, including cruise, ballistic, and future hypersonic missiles.
-Pakistani Prime Minister Shehbaz Sharif announced the ARFC's formation on 13 August 2025, one month after the 2025 India–Pakistan conflict in May.
+The Army Rocket Force Command (ARFC) is a command of the Pakistan Army tasked with controlling and operating conventional rockets and missiles (including cruise missiles) as well as multi-rocket launchers in order to enhance non-nuclear high-precision deep-strike capabilities.

 History

 Formation

-On 13 August 2025, Prime Minister Shehbaz Sharif announced the formation of the Army Rocket Force Command during a ceremony at Jinnah Sports Stadium in Islamabad, held a day ahead of Pakistan's 78th Independence Day and a month after the 2025 India–Pakistan conflict.
+On 13 August 2025, Prime Minister Shehbaz Sharif announced the formation of the Army Rocket Force Command during a ceremony at Jinnah Sports Stadium in Islamabad, held a day ahead of Pakistan's 78th Independence Day and three months after the 2025 India–Pakistan conflict.

-Fatah 4 missile test
+The ARFC has been tasked with controlling and operating conventional rockets and missiles and will primarily control short-to-medium range conventional missiles.
+According to Prime Minister Shehbaz Sharif, the force will be equipped with modern technology and capable of targeting the enemy "from every direction."
+He described it as "another milestone" in strengthening Pakistan's conventional war capabilities.
+The new formation is tasked to unify, modernize, and supercharge the Pakistani missile and rocket forces.

+The establishment of the Army Rocket Force Command consolidates conventional and rocket units from several formations and specialist detachments into a single operational command give Pakistan Army deep-strike capabilities without relying on nuclear capable missiles under Army Strategic Forces Command.
+The ARFC will be overseen by the army's General Headquarters (GHQ), expected to be led by a three-star general.

+Missile tests

-On 30 September 2025, the Pakistani military's Inter-Services Public Relations (ISPR) media wing announced that it conducted a successful test of the Fatah 4 surface-to-surface cruise missile, which has a range of 750 km.
-It was the first missile test carried out since the formation of the ARFC, and the ISPR said that the indigenously-developed Fatah 4 would operate "as part of Army Rocket Force Command."
+On 30 September 2025, the Pakistani military's Inter-Services Public Relations (ISPR) media wing announced that it conducted a successful test of the Fatah-IV surface-to-surface cruise missile, which has a range of 750 km.
+It was the first missile test carried out since the formation of the Army Rocket Force Command, and the ISPR said that the indigenously developed Fatah-IV would operate as part of ARFC.

+On 28 April 2026, the Army Rocket Force Command carried out a successful "training launch" of the Fatah-II multiple launch rocket system (MLRS).

+On 7 May 2026, Fatah-III supersonic cruise missile unveiled by Pakistan Military media wing ISPR during a press briefing on the first anniversary of Operation Bunyan al-Marsoos.

+On 14 May 2026, the Army Rocket Force Command conducted the second successful test-fire of the indigenously developed Fatah-IV ground-launched cruise missile, which has a range of 750 km.